diyorIsamukhamedov/project-budgeting/README.md

 ---

-📊📉 Example Dashboards (Power BI – Planned)
+📊📉 Power BI Dashboards
 In the next phase, Power BI dashboards will be created to visualize key insights, such as:

-- Department budget utilization
+- 🔎 Employee selection via Slicer -> all visuals update dynamically.
-- Employee distribution by project
+- 🖼️ Employee photos linked by employee_id from CSV.
-- Completed vs. upcoming projects
+- 📊 Department-level aggregation (Budget, Salary Cost, Project Cost) with custom calculated columns in Power Query.
+-- 📐 ERD model view exported from Power BI for documentation.
-- 📌 Screenshots of dashboards will be added here once developed.
+- 📌 Screenshots of dashboards will be added in /docs/ as development progresses.

 ---